-Hydropower or hydroelectricity is a renewable source of energy that utilizes the energy of fast-flowing water to generates electricity.
+Hydropower or hydroelectricity is a renewable source of energy that utilizes the energy of fast-flowing water to generate electricity.
 The use of hydropower for various purposes is not a modern concept; its application can be seen even a thousand years ago.
 The ancient people used to run the wheels with the application of waterpower to grind grains and wheat into flour.
 Nowadays, modern hydropower turbines are used to utilize waterpower.
 The hydroelectric power plants generate electricity from the potential and kinetic energy of the water.
 It is one of the most cost-effective methods of electricity generation, which is why it is the most preferred and widely used as compared to other methods of electricity generation.
 As natural sources of fuels like oil, coal, and petroleum are exhaustible, hydroelectric power plants are very useful to meet the high demands of electricity.
 In this article, we’ll discuss the various components, types, and working principles of the hydroelectric power plant.

 Components of Hydroelectric Power Plant

 Hydropower plants are generally constructed in the hilly areas across the rivers, oceans, or other water bodies, where the dams and large water reservoirs can be easily built.
 Different types of hydroelectric power plants are constructed as per the requirements, but every hydroelectric plant consists of some basic components, which are explained below.

 A reservoir is the most essential part of the hydropower plant.
 It stores the water and supplied it down to the hydro turbine for electricity generation.
 The reservoir can be natural lakes in the hilly areas, or it can be made artificially by establishing a dam across the water bodies.
 The reservoirs of the hydropower plants are also used for flood control, irrigation purposes, industrial, and aquaculture.